juanibiapina/lighttree.nvim/README.md

 :[v]split .
 ```

-If `"filesystem.window.position"` is set to `"current"`, or if you have specified
-`filesystem.hijack_netrw_behavior = "open_current"`, then any command
-that would open a directory will open neo-tree in the specified window.
+Any command that would open a directory will now open neo-tree in the specified
+window.

 ## Sources